ExpressLRS/Docs/docs/faq.md

     | TRSS | Downlink - received signal strength (RSSI)           |           | RSSI dBm of telemetry packets received by TX.
 RX → TX |
     | TSNR | Downlink - signal-to-noise ratio                     |           | SNR reported by the TX for telemetry packets.
 RX → TX |

+If you have other questions or concerns, or maybe you need further help that is not covered by this Guide, head over to our Discord Channel or Facebook Group!

+<span style="padding-left:15%; display:inline; text-align:center">[ExpressLRS Discord :fontawesome-brands-discord:](https://discord.gg/dS6ReFY){ .md-button }</span>
+<span style="padding-left:15%; display:inline; text-align:center">[ExpressLRS Facebook :fontawesome-brands-facebook:](https://www.facebook.com/groups/636441730280366){ .md-button }</span>

 <script src="../assets/javascripts/admonition-enhancement.js"></script>